Langevin dynamics of lattice Yang-Mills-Higgs and applications: Mass gap

 \subsection{Mass gap for $M\in \{ \mS^{N-1}, G\}$}

-In this section we prove mass gap for the two cases where the Higgs fields take values in $M\in \{G,\mS^{N-1}\}$.
-Since in these cases the target spaces of $\Phi$ are compact, the general proof strategy is similar as \cite[Section 4.3]{SZZ22}, although the estimates in the $\mS^{N-1}$ case are harder for geometric reasons (e.g. the sphere is only a manifold, not a Lie group).
+In this section we prove the existence of a mass gap for the two cases where the Higgs fields take values in $M\in \{G,\mS^{N-1}\}$.
+Since $M$ are now compact, i.e. $\Phi$ is bounded, the general proof strategy is similar as \cite[Section 4.3]{SZZ22}, which was discussed below \eqref{e:gen-mass}; however, the estimates in the $\mS^{N-1}$ case are harder for geometric reasons (e.g. $\mS^{N-1}$ is only a manifold, not a Lie group).